KDE/documentation-develop-kde-org/content/docs/extend/plasma/aurorae/index_.md

 - (`M`): window menu ("Move to Desktop", "Move to Screen", etc.).
 This button is not to be provided as an svg file, but available for use in the configuration.
 - (`N`): application menu ("File", "Edit", "View" etc.).
 This button is not to be provided as an svg file, but available for use in the configuration.

-The name is the name of the svg file; e.g. the close button has to be named `close.svg`.
+Each button svg file needs to be named after the button type; e.g. the close button has to be named `close.svg`.
 The letter in brackets is the button name to be used in the configuration (see below).

 ### Button states